MailOnline/videojs-vast-vpaid/README.md

 [12:27:22] Finished 'default' after 8.12 ms
   ```
-  Wich will show you a table with the main build tasks.
+  Which will show you a table with the main build tasks.
 If you want start the demo locally just run:

   ```
   $ gulp start-dev